nextstrain/nextstrain.org/content/docs/03-bioinformatics-pipeline/06-tree-building.md

 ---
-author: "James Hadfield"
-date: "04/11/2018"
-title: "Augur Tree Building"
+title: "Augur tree building"
+date: "2018-04-11"
 ---

-Building the tree is a 2 step process: A newick file is created (e.g. with RAxML) and then this is converted into a TimeTree.
+Building the tree is a 2 step process: A Newick file is created (e.g. with RAxML) and then this is converted into a TimeTree.

-### step 1: initial phylogeny
+### Step 1: Initial phylogeny

 This is normally created via RAxML however FastTree may also be used.
 A number of options are available however for the most part the defaults are fine.
 All the keyword arguments in the `build_newick` method of the `Tree` class may be set via the `newick_tree_options` config dictionary.
 The most common ones are: